simcesplatform/simces-standalone/README.txt

 Please note that following the start command, a component called Platform Manager starts the simulation.
 Then, Platform Manager will exit (as visible in the console output) although the actual simulation components still run.

 The duration of the simulation depends on the performance of your system.
-To verify finishing, you can use the command below to print a log.
+To verify finishing, you can use the command below:

+$ docker logs Sim00_simulation-manager

 The simulation has finished when:
 - either the log ends with "stopping the simulation"
 - or the command returns "no such container".

-docker logs Sim00_simulation-manager

 Once the simulation has been run, the containers of the actual simulation components quit.
 However, the message bus and logging system remain running by default.